sean-code/sean-code/README.md

 ## 📖 About me

 * ☁️ I'm a Cloud Solutions Practitioner
-* 💻 I'm a Software Engineer
 * 💻 I'm a Full Stack Developer
+* 💻 I'm a Tech Savant
 * 🎓 I'm a BioInformatician Graduate
 * 🎨 I'm a self-taught UI/UX designer
 * 🎓 I'm an Information Technogy student ( I am always learning)